joanmiespada/pmp_empowered/apis/readme.md

 PASSWORD_SALT=<write a number between 5 to 100>
 PASSWORD_JWT=<write random text with numbers and letters, 20 characters should be enought>
 ```

+You should create one file per environtment (test, prouduction,etc...).
+For example, create a file with name: env01.env for production and env02.env for test.

 4) Create new folder with name `certs` in apis folder.
 Then add `apicert.pem` file sourced by firebase here.

 # Bootstrap the KIT